-After you’re done celebrating your new TEFL/TESOL certification, it’s time to start the job hunt.
+After you’re done celebrating your new online TEFL certification, it’s time to start the job hunt.
 Whether you’re looking to embark on an adventure in a different country or teach English online, it’s important to keep in mind certain criteria when looking for an English teaching position.
 There’s certainly no lack of opportunities, but you have to be prepared to avoid TEFL job scams both virtually and in the foreign classroom.
 Luckily, the tips below make it easy to do just that!

 How can I know if a TEFL job abroad is legitimate?

 Moving to a different country to teach English can be very exciting yet daunting at the same time!
 Before renting an apartment and setting up a bank account, remember to verify that the TEFL job abroad is legitimate.
 Here are some ways you can do so:

 - Use a reputable job board, such as the Bridge Job Board, to find pre-vetted TEFL/TESOL schools and companies.
 Bridge also has a very active Jobs Facebook group where vetted teaching abroad and online opportunities are constantly updated.

 - Conduct a general online search to check for a website, physical address, contact information, etc.